 For questions related to ordering or licensing, please email firstname.lastname@example.org, or contact the TUG office.

 For technical support, please use the email@example.com mailing list.
 It is a public list and you are welcome to join the mailing list or search its public archives.
+(You don't need to subscribe to post.)
 We cannot guarantee support, but we'll do our best.

 The Lucida fonts are offered only on condition of your acceptance of the Lucida end-user license for named individuals, or the Lucida site license for use throughout an organization.
 The fonts are not redistributable, freely or otherwise.
 To discuss an OEM license, please email us.